-It was definitely unique.
-Not a blend I would have concocted if left to my own devices, yet it worked.
+This is definitely a unique salad dressing.
+It’s not a blend I would have concocted, yet it worked.
 It was surprisingly mellow compared to other vinaigrettes – lightly sweet, lightly savory, and lightly pungent.
-I’m not a big lemon juice fan, so I subbed the juice with apple cider vinegar and did a little ratio adjusting.
+I’m not a big lemon juice fan, so I subbed the juice with apple cider vinegar and adjusted the ratio.

-Special Diet Notes: Raw Liquid Gold Salad Dressing
+Special Diet Notes: Omega-3 Liquid Gold Salad Dressing

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, nut-free, peanut-free, vegan, plant-based, raw, and vegetarian.
-Optionally gluten-free.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, nut-free, peanut-free, vegan, plant-based, raw, and vegetarian.
+For soy-free and strictly paleo, substitute coconut aminos for the soy sauce.

 - 4 teaspoons nutritional yeast flakes